-For phone support, I trust my mobile operator to offer the best solution to fix my issue

-Trust in operators is 7 ppts higher than for OEM (34% vs. 27%)

-Make, Model and OS Make a Big Difference to Device Journeys Switching to a new OS has the most negative impact on NPS

-The Findings | 7: Make, Model and OS Make a Big Difference to Device Journeys

-Compared to other OEMs, Apple consistently delivered the best experience across the device lifecycle, followed closely by Samsung.
-Among mobile phone operating systems (OS), Android manufacturers outside Samsung yielded by far the lowest NPS.
+Trust in operators is +7 ppts higher than for OEM (34% vs. 27%) Make, Model and OS Make a Big Difference to Device Journeys Switching to a new OS has the most negative impact on NPS Compared to other OEMs, Apple consistently delivered the best experience across the device lifecycle, closely followed closely by Samsung.
+Among mobile phone operating systems (OS), Android manufacturers outside Samsung had by far the lowest NPS.
 Customers who were able to change phones without changing OS had minimal change in NPS.
 However, switching OS (iPhone to non-iPhone, non-iPhone to iPhone) led to a noticeable NPS decrease.
 Why was a switch in OS such a problem?
 Overall, it was because instances of friction were more likely to occur or were magnified when switching OS.
-For instance, manual system corrections or manager overrides were 14% more likely and lost or nontransferable content 17% more likelv.
+For instance, manual system corrections or manager overrides were +14 % more likely and lost or nontransferable content +17 % more likely.

 Content transfer had similar issues. taking 9% longer in the US to transfer content (12% UK), and there was a 16 ppts increase in the likelihood of missing content in the US (13 ppts UK).
 As a result, complaints were also more likely (+21 ppts US, +10 ppts UK).

-Perhaps this all makes sense, given

-that operators typically don't have solutions to help customers move seamlessly from one OS to another.
+Perhaps this all makes sense, given that operators typically don't have solutions to help customers move seamlessly from one OS to another.
 Since it affects so many customers - more than one quarter of those who changed phones also switched OS - and the technology is available, this is another opportunity to both differentiate and make retail operations more productive.

-Apple and Samsung Top, Other Android Brands Flop

-Device OS: Effect on NPS
+Apple and Samsung Top, Other Android Brands Flop Device OS: Effect on NPS

-Changing OS for New Phone?
-Transfer is longer & less accurate longer transfer if OS change increase in likelihood of missing content

-Device OS: Effect on NPS

-+16 ppts

-The Findings | 8: Retail is Primed to Become a Driver of Digital Transformation

-Retail continues to be at the center of the mobile device lifecycle journey despite the convenience of online access.
+Same 0S Changing likelihood of missing content 0S Retail is Primed to Become a Driver of Digital Transformation Customers look to retail for answers, and digital-first technology can help productivity and empower customers to more self-help Retail continues to be at the center of the mobile device lifecycle journey despite the convenience of online access.
 Indeed, many people who prefer online end up in a retail setting.
-In the survey, only 41% said they preferred retail for phone support and repair, but 64% confirmed they visited a store, which gives a good indication that digital self-help tools are not yet enough to solve the customer issue.
+In the survey only 41% said they preferred retail for phone support and repair, but 64% confirmed they visited a store, which gives a good indication that digital self-help tools are not yet enough to solve the customer issue.
 The study found a retail touchpoint could significantly lift NPS across all journeys.
 In the US, a retail visit boosted NPS by +5 for trade-ins, and more than twice that for onboarding and phone support.
 Wait time is the make-or-break factor.
 In the US, when the wait time was less than 15 minutes, NPS jumped by +15 (UK +8).
 When the wait time was 15 minutes or more, it fell by -13 (UK -23).
 It's important to note that dDLM tools do have relevance in the 'old school' retail space.
 Three quarters of US customers and two thirds of UK customers said they would have a better opinion of their operator if they offered these three services: